ls1intum/Artemis/docs/user/communication.rst

     :local:
     :depth: 3

-Artemis enables students, tutors, and instructors to actively participate with its communication feature.
+Artemis enables students, tutors, and instructors to actively participate with its communication capabilities.
 Various communication features allow students to engage with peers and ask all kinds of questions whereas moderators (e.g., instructors and tutors) can provide general course information and answer content-related questions.
 Communication can be made in different contexts, namely for lectures, exercises, or courses.
 Course participants can also